TorremorellLabUMN/Swine-IAV-within-host-evolution/Script/Evolutionary_rate/README.md

 The number of available sites for synonymous, non-synonymous and stop-gained mutations are equal to the 72%, 25% and 3% of the full nucleotide length of corresponding gene segments.

 To execute the script, the information of identified SNVs are imported from the "H1N1_SNV.csv" and "H3N2_SNV.csv".
 The whole genome evolutionary rates are calculated based on obtained sequences from the Illumina Nextseq sequencing, the available sites of missing gene sequences are not included in the calculations.
 The information of failed sequenced genes are imported from "failed_sequencing.csv".

+Note: As only H1N1 NS gene amplified for sample 4931 and no SNV identified in this gene segment, the evolutionary rates of H1N1 NS1 and NS2 were mannually added in the exported files (